schneefisch/oauth_keycloak_demo/README.md

 *   **Helm Values:**  Customize the deployment of each component by modifying the `values.yaml` files in the `charts` directory.
 *   **Keycloak:**  Configure Keycloak users, realms, and clients through the Keycloak Admin Console ([https://localhost:8080](https://localhost:8080) - adapt URL according to your cluster setup).

+## Example Use Cases

+* Organization maintainers can create and manage training appointments
+* Parents (users) can view their organization's training schedule
+* System administrators can manage all organizations
+* Users are restricted to viewing only their organization's data

 ## Contributing